x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-book-policies/remove-an-address-book-policy.md

 - To remove an ABP from a user's mailbox, you can use the **Mailbox features** page of the mailbox's properties or the **Set-Mailbox** cmdlet.

-- You can't use the Exchange Administration Center (EAC) to remove an ABP.
+- You can't use the Exchange admin center (EAC) to remove an ABP.
 You must use the Shell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).